0x07CB/HardenedSSHConfig/README.md

 # HardenedSSHConfig
-> Advanced SSH Server Hardening on Debian 12
+> **Advanced SSH Server Hardening with Fail2Ban on Debian 12**

-### About HardenedSSHConfig
+### **About HardenedSSHConfig**

-HardenedSSHConfig is a linode stackscript.

-This StackScript allows you to deploy a secure SSH server on a Debian 12 instance by applying advanced configurations to enhance security and reduce the risk of unauthorized access.
+**HardenedSSHConfig** is a Linode StackScript designed to deploy a highly secure SSH server on a **Debian 12** instance.
+This script enhances SSH security with advanced configurations, restricted user access, and automated protection against brute-force attacks using **Fail2Ban**.

-### **Main Features**:
+### **Main Features**

-- **Advanced SSH Configuration**:
+✅ **Advanced SSH Configuration**
 - Custom SSH port modification
 - Optional password authentication disabling
 - Root login restriction or allowance
-  - Security hardening (session limits, disabling unnecessary features)
+- Security hardening:
+  - Limiting authentication attempts
+  - Disabling unnecessary features (X11 forwarding, Rhosts, etc.)
+  - Restricting TCP keepalive and environment variables

-- **Creation of a Limited User with Sudo Access**:
+✅ **Creation of a Limited User with Sudo Access**
-  - Adding a user with a predefined password
+- Adding a restricted user with a predefined password
-  - Configuring SSH keys for this user
+- Configuring SSH key authentication
 - Secure permissions for the `.ssh` directory and authorized keys

-- **Automated System Updates**:
+✅ **Automated System Updates**
 - Updating and upgrading packages before applying configurations

+✅ **Fail2Ban Integration for Brute-Force Protection**
+- Installing **Fail2Ban** and configuring it to monitor SSH access
+- Enabling **incremental ban time** for repeated failed login attempts
+- Adjusting security policies, including:
+  - Custom ban durations and retry limits
+  - Support for IPv6 and systemd logging
+  - DNS resolution settings for better tracking

-- **SSH Service Restart and Verification**:
+✅ **SSH & Fail2Ban Service Management**
-  - Backing up the original configuration
+- Backing up the original SSH configuration
-  - Applying changes and securely restarting the service
+- Applying changes and securely restarting SSH and Fail2Ban

+### **Why Use HardenedSSHConfig?**
-This script is ideal for any Debian 12 instance requiring secure SSH access with customizable options.
+This script is **ideal** for anyone deploying a Debian 12 instance that requires **secure SSH access**, **automated attack protection**, and **customizable user privileges**.
+It provides an all-in-one solution to enhance system security while maintaining flexibility.